BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   when their shields are depleted.
 Use with caution!
 Or with abandon!
 It's up to you!

+* **Remove Level-Based Loot Restrictions**: This Allows all weapon, shield, grenade, COM, shield, relic, and ammo types from the very beginning of the game.
+If you have the quality of gear pumped up, it's possible that some early-game enemies might not otherwise be properly equipped unless you've got something like this which unlocks everything.
+This is a duplicate of my BL2 Early Bloomer mod, and is also included inside BL2 Better Loot, though there's no problems with having it enabled in multiple places.

 ### Implications

 * Remember that with this mod active, mods which provide buffs to weapons